mParticle/example-smartype-hub/README.md

 1. Go to Actions in your github repo

-2. Look for **Sync Data Plans**
+2. Look for **Generate Data Plans**

 3. Select the dropdown **Run Workflow**

 4. Select your desired branch and Click the **Run Workflow** button

-The workflow will run in the following tasks in sequential order:
+The workflow will run in the following tasks:

+1. Downloads the Smartype Jar file from Maven to be reused in each parallel operation

-1. Checks your mPconfig for validity
+1. Loads your config to generate a [matrix](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) for the Github Action

+1. Executes the following in parallel for each data plan version:

-2. Fetches your latest data plan
+   1. Fetches your latest data plan from mParticle

-3. Generates an NPM Package.json file

-4. Creates a Smartype Distribution based on your Data Plan
+   1. Creates a Smartype Distribution based on your Data Plan

+   1. Generates an NPM Package.json file

-5. Publishes a Github NPM Package to your Smartype Hub's package repository
+   1. Publishes a Github NPM Package to your Smartype Hub's package repository

 The resulting package name is based on your github owner account, the name of your repo, and your data plan id.